Aimeedeer/coconut-report/content/resume.md

 **Building Impressions**.
 I joined Nervos as a business developer for its blockchain framework [CITA](https://github.com/citahub/cita).
-My work started with distrbuting Nervos's fundraising news.
+My work started with distributing Nervos's fundraising news.
-I provided strategic event planning, partically for dev meetups.
+I provided strategic event planning, particularly for dev meetups.
 Nervos has built a good reputation as an innovative tech team in the Chinese blockchain community.